The New Normal

 When you look at Thailand, masked people were already part of the daily scene in the streets, everyone also participates in the measures to rid oneself of the virus without being asked and with discipline.

 It can be quite diverting to walk around in masks – it makes you slightly inscrutable, somewhat invisible and almost always mysterious.
 But sometimes, masks do get a bit annoying in day-to-day life.
-This led many people to not feel understood in their masks, to skulk through supermarkets silently, not uttering a single word – they don’t know what to say.
-But why?
-And what can we do against it?

 The aim of this collection is to present pandemic evidence for future generations in the form of a visual time capsule.